SizunJiangLab/IN-DEPTH/src/Revision_CODEX_pipeline/README.md

 | 10 | `10_extract_features.py` | Single-cell feature extraction |
 | 11 | `11_combine_images.py` | Combine channels from multiple sources |

-A notebook used to reproduce protein-related analysis in Fig6 is included in `notebook`.
+A notebook, `downstream_analysis.ipynb`, used to reproduce protein-related analysis in Fig6 is included in `notebook`.

 ## Requirements